University of New Brunswick

 The University of New Brunswick (UNB) is a public research university with two primary campuses in Fredericton and Saint John, New Brunswick.
-It is the oldest English-language university in Canada, and among the oldest public universities in North America.
-UNB was founded by a group of seven Loyalists who left the United States after the American Revolution.
+It is the oldest English-language university in Canada (a title also claimed by the University of King's College).
+With Canada's oldest engineering programme, UNB is consistently ranked by the Times Higher Education amongst the top 300 engineering schools in the world, or top 3% of over 7,000 universities that offer engineering worldwide.

 UNB has two main campuses: the original campus in Fredericton (UNBF), established in 1785, and a smaller campus in Saint John (UNBSJ), which opened in 1964.
 The Saint John campus is home to New Brunswick's anglophone medical school, Dalhousie Medicine New Brunswick, an affiliate of Dalhousie University.
 Additionally, there are two small satellite health sciences campuses in Moncton and Bathurst.
-UNB offers over 75 degrees in fourteen faculties at the undergraduate and graduate levels, with a total student enrolment of 9,725 between the two principal campuses during the 2021–2022 year.
+UNB offers over 75 degrees in fourteen faculties at the undergraduate and graduate levels, with a total student enrolment of 10,777 between the two principal campuses during the 2024–2025 year.
 UNB was named the most entrepreneurial university in Canada at the 2014 Startup Canada Awards.

-The University of New Brunswick has educated numerous Canadian federal cabinet ministers including Sir John Douglas Hazen, William Pugsley and Gerald Merrithew, many Premiers of New Brunswick such as Frank McKenna and Blaine Higgs, three puisne justices of the Supreme Court of Canada, Oswald Smith Crocket, James Wilfred Estey, Gérard La Forest, as well as prominent artists and writers.
+UNB was founded by Loyalists who left the United States after the American Revolution., and has educated numerous Canadian federal cabinet ministers, including Sir John Douglas Hazen, William Pugsley and Gerald Merrithew, many Premiers of New Brunswick such as Frank McKenna and Blaine Higgs, three puisne justices of the Supreme Court of Canada, Oswald Smith Crocket, James Wilfred Estey, Gérard La Forest, as well as prominent artists and writers.
 UNB had ties to the Confederation Poets movement; Bliss Carman and Sir Charles G.D.
 Roberts were alumni.
+Notable convocation speakers include John F. Kennedy and Robert F. Kennedy, each receiving a Doctor of Laws from UNB.